braingeneers/SpikeCanvas-EphysPipeline/QUICK_START.md

 ---

-**That's it!** You now have a working EphysPipeline installation on your desktop.
+**That's it!** You now have a working SpikeCanvas installation on your desktop.